BANGAUTOGLASS

 Many comprehensive auto insurance policies do cover ADAS calibration as part of a windshield replacement claim, but this varies by policy, carrier, and state.
 It's worth contacting your insurer to ask specifically whether calibration is included — and to confirm that the provider you choose is acceptable under your policy terms.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you with the claim process.
-We're not filing claims on your behalf, but we can help you understand what information you'll need and walk you through the steps involved.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 The factors that affect your final cost — the type of glass required, whether ADAS calibration is needed, any additional features like HUD compatibility, your deductible, and your specific coverage — all vary, which is why we don't publish flat pricing.
 We'd rather give you an accurate quote based on your actual vehicle.

 How Do You Know the Calibration Was Done Correctly?